swairshah/voice-agent/README.md

-# FastRTC Electron App
+# FastRTC Voice Agent

-An Electron desktop application wrapper for the LLM Voice app, built with Fastrtc[https://github.com/freddyaboulton/fastrtc].
+A voice-based chat application for interacting with an LLM, built with Fastrtc[https://github.com/freddyaboulton/fastrtc].
-This is mainly a proof of concept of using Fastrtc with an Electron app.
-Using local STT and TTS.
+This is mainly a proof of concept of using Fastrtc in backend.
+We have an electron app and a standard issue webapp as frontend.
+Using local STT and TTS models in backend.
+Though works well on my 2017 Intel chip macbook pro.

 No real "agentic" stuff yet but you can checkout CompUse[https://github.com/swairshah/CompUse] to see how to make your app do "agentic" stuff.
 Just replace the LLMHandler call with your own agentic handler.

+## Client Applications

+This repository contains two client applications that connect to the same backend:

+1. **Electron App** - A desktop application built with Electron.
+2. **Webapp** - See the [webapp directory](./webapp) for more details.

 ## Prerequisites